Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

      RETURN path
 ```

+### Shortest Path Distance

-### Get the distance on the shortest path from San Francisco to Paris
+Calculate the distance along the shortest path from San Francisco to Paris:

 ```JavaScript
 WITH cities